FlavScents AInsights Entry for 3-(methyl thio) hexanol (CAS: 51755-66-9)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: Data not found for ADI or MSDI; use should be guided by general safety assessments and industry practices.
+- Oral Exposure: Data not found for ADI or MSDI; use should be guided by general safety practices and industry standards.

 - Dermal Exposure: Limited data on irritation or sensitization; IFRA guidelines should be consulted for fragrance use.